VinayakFrontend/Calculator/README.md

-# CLI Calculator in Python
+# 🧮 CLI Calculator - Python

-## Description:
+## 📌 Description
-A simple command-line calculator that supports addition, subtraction, multiplication, and division using functions.
-It runs in a loop until the user exits.
+This is a command-line calculator built using **Python**.
+It supports basic arithmetic operations:

+- Addition (+)
+- Subtraction (−)
+- Multiplication (×)
+- Division (÷)

+It uses:
+- Python functions
+- User input via `input()`
+- Infinite loop until the user chooses to exit

+---

-## How to Run:
+## 🚀 How to Run

+1. Make sure you have Python installed.
+2. Open terminal/command prompt.
+3. Clone the repo or download the `calculator.py` file.
+4. Run the script using:

 ```bash
 python calculator.py